makena-s/webbed-site/ZZZNOTES.md

 - index: landing page with main menu
 - topic menus: school + mobile projects, twine, html/css/js showcase, code templates and cheatsheets, coding resources
   - sort projects by class/type of code? p3, p5js, etc. with short explanations of each
-- <nav> is the same as <div>, most navs (vertical and horizontal) seem to use ul's or div class="sidebar"
+- nav is the same as div, most navs (vertical and horizontal) seem to use ul's or div class="sidebar"
 - footer is currently pushed down 1 screen size, so it's not visible upon load
   - footerimg doesn't show up in the correct place on mobile

+### DISCOVERIES / PROBLEMS SOLVED
-- can't use $sidebarwidth to set content margin-left because the em's are based on different local font sizes
+- can't use $sidebarwidth to set content margin-left because the em's are based on different local font sizes, just use px
 - sass can nest normal selectors (nav{ ul{} li{} }) and same prefix (font:{ family:; size:; })
   - but not .classes or a:selectors
 - strange top gap was caused by header/paragraph/etc. margins
 - when starting css, make sure to include a long page, it catches so many problems
+- small gap under img is because img is inline, it's treated as text and sits on baseline
+  - common fixes: display block, vertical-align bottom, container line-height 0%
+- localhost bugs
+  - sometimes command line does not auto refresh, ctrl+c to wake it up
+  - my css changes are not showing up in inspector, "style sheet could not be loaded"

 ### BONUS NOTES
 - if this is your first site, bundle add webrick before testing site locally